nf-core/eager/docs/usage.md

 ```

 While some of our input data is paired-end, we will keep with the
-default of Picard's 'MarkDuplicates' for duplicate removal for duplicate
+default of Picard's 'MarkDuplicates' for duplicate
 removal, which takes into account both the start and end of a merged read before
 flagging it as a duplicate.
 We can then specify which dedupper we want to use
 with `--dedupper`.
 While we are using the default (which does not need to be